The Transylvania Florilegium

 Each volume of the Transylvanian Florilegium measures 19½ x 14 x 2 inches.
 (495 x 355 x 50mm)

 In addition to the prints of the watercolours there are introductions to the Transylvania Florilegium by Christopher Mills, formerly Librarian at the Royal Botanic Gardens, Kew and Dr John Akeroyd FLS.
 Dr Akeroyd has also written an informative text for each plant including scientific botanical details as well as recording where and when the illustrated material was found.

 The watercolours for Volume I have been printed and bound.
-Volume II will be completed in the Spring of 2019.
+Volume II will be published before the end of 2019.